 Generally, a basic knowledge of the environmental context is sufficient, however, the deeper the understanding of the environmental context the more effective the screening will be.
-Following the recommendations in the guidance on Environmental Sustainability in the Emergency Needs Assessment Process (link to be added), including collection of secondary environmental information from online and published resources and community consultation, can increase the understanding of the environmental context.
+Following the recommendations in the guidance on Environmental Sustainability in the Emergency Needs Assessment Process, including collection of secondary environmental information from online and published resources and community consultation, can increase the understanding of the environmental context.
 Where possible discussions with the National Society environment focal point (if one exists), and/or local environmental experts, could further clarify the environmental context for screening purposes.
+Of course local communities are important to consult as well.